- Home

 - 1776

-- American Revolutionary War: Norfolk, Virginia is burned by combined Royal Navy and Continental Army action.
+- American Revolutionary War: Burning of Norfolk - Norfolk, Virginia, is burned to the ground by combined Royal Navy and Continental Army action.

 - 1776

-- General George Washington hoists the first United States flag, the Grand Union Flag, at Prospect Hill.
+- General George Washington hoists the first United States flag, the Continental Union Flag, at Prospect Hill.

 - 1773

-- The hymn that became known as "Amazing Grace", then titled "1 Chronicles 17:16-17", is first used to accompany a sermon led by John Newton in the town of Olney, Buckinghamshire, England.
+- The hymn that becomes known as "Amazing Grace", previously titled "1 Chronicles 17:16-17, Faith's Review and Expectation", is first used to accompany a sermon led by John Newton in the town of Olney, Buckinghamshire, England.

 - 1772